 Can you enjoy butternut, and what about potatoes?
 Is there a difference between freshly squeezed orange juice and OJ from a carton?
 Is rice really off the menu for ever?

 These are important questions.

 So what is the meaning of glycemic index?
 GI is a measure of how quickly a carbohydrate affects your blood sugar; and how much it makes it rise.

 On the other, low glycemic foods hardly affect the blood glucose, so there no surge in insulin, and no fat storage; within reason you can enjoy as much of them as you like.

 Most diets, boringly and ineffectively, measure and limit the number of calories you were consuming; that leaves you constantly hungry.
 GI goes about things quite differently; it determines the effect of carbohydrates on your blood sugar.

-Instead of counting calories simply consider what a carbohydrate does to your blood sugar; grasp this concept and you'll never have to mention the nasty four letter word diet again.
+Instead of counting calories simply consider what a carbohydrate does to your blood sugar; grasp this concept and you will never have to mention the nasty four letter word diet again.

-You will still have to retrain your tongue, because if you're obese, you got that way by demanding high GI carbohydrates.
+You will still have to retrain your tongue, because if you are obese, you got that way by demanding high GI carbohydrates.
 Enjoy them only on high and holy days, and you will steadily shed those unhealthy pounds that are causing pain and inflammation in your body; and fury when you step onto the scale.

 Worse, adipose tissue becomes an organ that produces circulating

 hormones in the body; that means you are far more likely to get cancer

 Glycemic index calculator means you no longer have to diet, only to understand; and obey your brain and deny the lust of the flesh.

 The GI of a carbohydrate is measured in human trials; it's not something you can calculate yourself.
 On the other hand the glycemic load calculator can be done quite simply.

 There is a simple formula that we use.